ElmoTheWizard/C/Advance/Readme.md

  But this bug is beyond my skills to solve right now.

 ## cash.c
-This program uses a greedy algorithm to minimize the amount of coins you're despensing for each costomer
+This program uses a greedy algorithm to minimize the amount of coins you're despensing for each customer

 This is an example of how the program functions:
 ```